NikhilNarayana/Melee-YouTube-Uploader/README.md

 * Slippi Integration (plan is to allow pulling characters from the slippi stream, additional ideas are appreciated).
 * Maybe other stuff

-## Known Issues
-* Sometimes just fails to upload, haven't been able to find a solution other than doing a fresh install of your OS

 ## Contributing
 PRs are appreciated and will be reviewed quickly, the only code quality standard I have is to follow PEP8 standard except for the line length.
 If you have trouble understanding my code just ask me.